Tom’s Rating (3.5 / 5)

 My basic setup with the amp model and effects presets was a clean, dirty then overdriven sound in positions 1, 2 and 3.
 Following that I had some variations on the dirty and overdriven sounds.
 A cleaner, crunchy tone for AC/DC, some heavy reverb for Van Halen.
 The rest of the positions were a free for all.
 Some downloaded presets, some ambient sounding presets, some octave and pitch shifting presets.
 Some were pretty cool, others I never really used.
 In general I got some great sounds from the amp.

 The built in tuner was great.
-It would mute the amp while you tuned to the lights on the foot switch.
-It could also be activated via foot switch.
-I purchased the separate 4 button foot switch (it came with a 2 button) and it gave a lot of control though it took a bit to wrap your head around the controls.
+It could be activated with foot switch and it would mute the amp while you tuned to the lights on the foot switch.
+I purchased the separate 4 button foot switch (it came with a 2 button) and it gave a lot of control though it took a bit to wrap your head around the settings.

-You might notice that I write all this in past tense.
-This is because I really never us this amp anymore.
+I write all this in past tense because I really never us this amp anymore.
 For a 2 main reasons.
 Reason 1 is that I picked up a new amp.
-Reason 2 is the fatal flaw.
-Managing the presets.
+Reason 2 is the fatal flaw, managing the presets.

 A bad start and then you realize you can’t reposition your tones by dragging and dropping them.
 You literally have to go in and reset every tone manually.
 Want tone 50 to be in between tone 2 and 3?
-Good luck.
 You have to set tone 50 to be tone 3 and then reset tones 3 to 49 manually to be one position higher.
 How do you not have such a critical function?
+There’s message boards filled with complaints about this.

-I call this the fatal flaw because setting the tones is really what this amp is about.
+To me, this is a fatal flaw because setting the tones is really what this amp is about.
 The process is so bad it ruins the main feature of this amp.
 I very quickly got tired of mucking around the Fuse app.
 I eventually just settled on the sounds I had and never bothered to make any changes after a while.

 I feel like this issue could have been avoided with a little more forethought.
-Perhaps it’s that that Fender is not a software company at heart and didn’t think it through or underestimated the importance of the interface.
+Could be that that Fender isn’t a software company at heart and didn’t think it through or underestimated the importance of the interface.
 It’s like they got all this cool modeling stuff into the amp, put in the built in LCD and then realized that, while it’s useful, it’s not really practical.
 By the time they got around to integrating a hookup for the computer making an app the internal software was already too far down the road to make a proper API to work with an app.

 Making a proper API for the internal software is what I believe they should have done.
 The software in the amp itself should have been written such that anyone could make an app that could manage it.
 Fender only needed to work on the built in LCD and provide API documentation on its website for the public.